Sticky & Sweet Tour: Commercial reception

 The tribute to Michael Jackson during the performance of "Holiday" on the 2009 extension.
-It grossed $222 million ($ in dollars) from 46 concerts.
+It grossed $222 million ($ million in dollars) from 46 concerts.

-Ticket prices for the Sticky & Sweet Tour ranged from $55 to $350, similar to Madonna’s previous tours.
+Ticket prices for the Sticky & Sweet Tour ranged from $55 to $350, similar to Madonna's previous tours.
 By June 2008 —two months ahead of its launch— 90% of tickets had already sold, with Billboard projecting it would surpass the Confessions Tour to become the highest-grossing tour by a female artist.
 The tour broke several records during its 2008 run: over 72,000 people attended a single concert in Zürich, setting a national attendance record; in London, a show at Wembley Stadium drew 74,000 fans and grossed over $12 million, the highest in the venue's history; and two sold-out concerts at Paris' Stade de France grossed $17.5 million with over 138,000 attendees combined.

-In North America, rapid sellouts and high demmand in cities like Oakland, Las Vegas, Vancouver, Toronto, and Montreal led to additional dates.
+In North America, rapid sellouts and high demand in cities like Oakland, Las Vegas, Vancouver, Toronto, and Montreal led to additional dates.
 Madonna also set a decade record at Madison Square Garden with 23 sold-out shows since 2001.
 However, slower sales were noted in select stadium venues such as Los Angeles' Dodger Stadium and Miami's Dolphin Stadium.
 Conversely, demand in Mexico City remained strong, with 96,000 tickets selling out in just over two hours.
 The Latin American leg saw similarly high demand, including 60,000 tickets sold in three hours for a Buenos Aires show, and additional dates added in Rio de Janeiro, São Paulo, and Santiago de Chile.
-By year's end, Sticky & Sweet had grossed $282 million ($ in dollars), becoming not only the highest-grossing tour of the year but also the highest-grossing tour by a solo artist in history at the time.
+By year's end, Sticky & Sweet had grossed $282 million ($ million in dollars), becoming not only the highest-grossing tour of the year but also the highest-grossing tour by a solo artist in history at the time.